-When filing for the EEO-1 Rep ort for the first time, go to the web site at: http://www.eeoc.gov/employers/eeo1survey/ and select "Filing Time Filers" from the box labeled INFORMATION.
-File out the electronic questionnaire to enter your company into Joint Reporting Committee (JRC) system.
-One you have completed the registration process, you will be contacted on how to proceed with the EEO-1 Report.
+When filing for the EEO-1 Report for the first time, go to the U.S. Equal Employment Opportunity Commission webpage and select "First Time Filers".
+Fill out the electronic questionnaire to enter your company into Joint Reporting Committee (JRC) system.
+Once you have completed the registration process, you will be contacted on how to proceed with the EEO-1 Report.
 If you have previously registered with the JRC, follow their instructions to update your information.